VAEL: Bridging Variational Autoencoders and Probabilistic Logic Programming

-The evaluation process for the generative ability can be summarized as: (i) generate an image with conditioning label $y$; (ii) split the image into two sub-images\footnote{We want to stress that the split of the image is only used for evaluation purposes and it is never used during training.}; (iii) then, sum together the outputs of the pre-trained classifier evaluated on the sub-images; (iv) compare the resulting label $\tilde{y}$ with $y$.
-It is worth mentioning that such accuracies cannot be directly compared with standard values for the single-digit MNIST, as the input space is different.
-For example, the correct classification of an image requires both the digits to be correctly classified.
+The evaluation process for the generative ability can be summarized as: (i) jointly generate the image and the label $\tilde{y}$; (ii) split the image into two sub-images and (iii) classify them independently; (iv) finally, for \textit{2digit MNIST} dataset, we sum together the outputs of the classifier and we compare the resulting addition with the generated label $\tilde{y}$; while for \textit{Mario Dataset}, we verify whether the classified agent's positions are consistent with the generated label $\tilde{y}$.